NeddX/Kontrol-2/README.md

 Requires Visual Studio 2019 or higher with DotNet 6 Installed.
 Just open the solution file and hit build, VS will automatically do the rest for you.
 Make sure to have a `conf.t` configuration file in the client's binary folder.
-The format is as follows
+The format is as follows:
 ```
 127.0.0.1;7878;show
 ```